Miechów: Late modern period

 On August 8, 1914, soldiers of the First Cadre Company entered Miechów, on their way to Kielce.
-The town remained in Austrian hands until November 1918.
+The town remained under Austrian occupation until November 1918, when Poland regained independence.
+In the interwar period, it was a county seat in the Kielce Voivodeship.
 In 1934, the government of the Second Polish Republic completed the rail line from Kraków to Tunel, which provided direct connection between Kraków and Warsaw.
 As a result, Miechów finally received its own train station.

 World War II

+During World War II, first Wehrmacht units entered Miechów on September 6, 1939.
+Under German occupation the town belonged to Kraków District of the General Government.